Drstrange2903/Dpdzero/README.md

 # Dpdzero

 It is an API Backend system Developed  as per the Assignment :
-The framework used here is Flask as it is easy to write and test APis in it

-The Coding language used here is Python
+The framework used here is Flask as it is easy to write and test APis in it, The Coding language used here is Python,

-The database used here is MySql
+The database used here is MySql.

 To run the code you have first to set up three things: